Major professional sports leagues in the United States and Canada: Television exposure

 All four major sports leagues have launched a network of their own—NBA TV in the U.S. in 1999 and in Canada in 2001, the NFL Network in 2003, the NHL Network in Canada in 2001 and in the U.S. in 2007, and the MLB Network in 2009.
 All networks remain in operation today except for the Canadian NHL Network, which was shut down shortly before the league's 2015–16 season.

-Teams in the MLB, NBA, and NHL—which play several days per week—negotiate contracts with local broadcasters to air most of their games, both terrestrial networks and regional sports networks.
+Teams in MLB, the NBA, and the NHL—which play several days per week—negotiate contracts with local broadcasters to air most of their games, both terrestrial networks and regional sports networks.
 Some teams (such as the New York Yankees) may even partially or fully own the cable network upon which their games are broadcast, and often receive more revenue from local broadcasts than any other source.
 NFL teams, which generally play once per week, do not negotiate local broadcast contracts, but are allowed to negotiate their own television deals for preseason games with syndication and broadcast stations.

-The most recent broadcast deals for MLS take effect with the 2023 season.
-The league's primary media partner will be Apple, which paid a reported $2.5 billion for exclusive worldwide streaming rights from 2023–2032.
-All league games will be streamed on the Apple TV app.
-English and Spanish commentary will be available for all matches, and games involving Canadian teams will also be available in French.
+The current MLS broadcast deals took effect with the 2023 season.
+The league's primary media partner is Apple, which paid a reported $2.5 billion for exclusive worldwide streaming rights from 2023 to 2032.
+All league games are streamed on the MLS Season Pass service on Apple TV+.
+English and Spanish commentary are available for all matches, and games involving Canadian teams are also available in French.
 Linear television rights for 2023–2026 are held by Fox Sports in both English and Spanish in the US, and the English-language TSN and French-language RDS in Canada.

-Before the Apple TV deal, MLS matches were shown in English on ESPN and Fox Sports, and in Spanish on Univision.
+Before the Apple TV+ deal, MLS matches were shown in English on ESPN and Fox Sports, and in Spanish on Univision.
 MLS's eight-year contracts for U.S. rights for the 2015–2022 seasons earned a combined $105 million annually.

-The CFL's current television deal with ESPN and its Canadian counterparts, TSN and RDS, pays the CFL at least $50 million per year for both Canadian and American rights.
+The CFL's current television deal with TSN pays the league at least $50 million per year until 2026.
+Its American broadcast contract with CBS Sports Network pays $1 million per year for 34 of the league's 81 games; prior to its deal with CBS Sports Network, the CFL had bundled its TSN rights with ESPN (a minority owner of TSN), who contributed a negligible $100,000 to the annual rights fees.
+The remainder of the CFL's games are carried online in the United States for free.

 Attendance

-Major professional sports leagues generally have significantly higher average attendance than other sports leagues.
+Major professional sports leagues generally have significantly larger attendance than other sports leagues.
 The following table shows the average attendance of all professional sports leagues in the United States and Canada that have an average attendance of 15,000 or higher.
-The table uses seasons played in 2019 or earlier because COVID-19 pandemic restrictions significantly reduced capacity for many games in seasons starting in 2020 or later.